Zeega/Zeega/readme.md

 Zeega
 =============

-VERSION 0.1 [THIS IS NOT YET A FUNCTIONAL PROTOTYPE]
+VERSION 0.5 [THIS IS A FUNCTIONAL PROTOTYPE]

+This is the code being used at alpha.zeega.org.

 Overview
 -------------